eli64s/readme-ai/README.md

     <tr>
         <h3>Directory Tree and File Summaries</h3>
         <p>
-            ‣ Your project's directory structure is visualized using the <i>tree</i> command.
+            ‣ Your project's directory structure is visualized using a custom tree function.
         </p>
         <p>
             ‣ Each file in the codebase is summarized by OpenAI's <i>GPT</i> model.